• Skip to main content

 Does that mean everyone should now bring their smart phone or e-reader to the table?
 Of course not!

 But you can engage in family dinner activities—literacy ideas, games, even art!
-So instead you can picture a scene full of laughter, conversations, connections, and even a bit of learning.
+Now, picture a scene full of laughter, conversations, connections, and even a bit of learning.

 The following are some fun screen-free family dinner activities that you can do at the table.
 And the bonus is that because there is no pressure, you might actually find out what the kids did in school that day.
 (See how that works?)

-Building Words.
 Bring a set of Scrabble or Bananagram tiles to the table.
-There are a few different ways you can do play, and you will have fun experimenting with different rules.
+There are a few different ways you can play, and you will have fun experimenting with different rules.
 The following are a few examples:

 As you can see, the possibilities of how to use the letter tiles, either collaboratively or individually are endless.
 I think you will find, after a bit, that the kids have great suggestions for how to switch up the rules.
 Tip: Learn more about Bananagrams here.